cloverkits/workqueue/README.md

 ## Priority Queue

 `Priority Queue` is a queue that supports priority execution.
 It is based on `Queue` and uses a `heap` to maintain the priority of the item.
 When you add an item to the queue, you can specify the priority of the item, and the item will be executed according to the priority.

+> [!CAUTION]
+> The 'Priority Queue' requires a window to sort the elements currently added to the Queue.
+The elements in this time window are sorted in order of `priority` from smallest to largest.
+The order of elements in two different time Windows is not guaranteed to be sorted by `priority`, even if the two Windows are immediately adjacent.
+>
+> The default window size is `500ms`, you can set it when create a queue.
+>
+> -   Dont't set the window size too small, it will cause the queue to be sorted frequently, which will affect the performance of the queue.
+> -   Dont't set the window size too large, it will cause the elements sorted to wait for a long time, which will affect elements to be executed in time.

 ### Methods